Infoland/iProva-REST-API-examples/README.md

 };
 ```

-### Summary representations
-When you fetch a list of resources, the response includes a subset of the attributes for that resource.
-This is the "summary" representation of the resource.
-Some attributes are computationally expensive for the API to provide.
-For performance reasons, the summary representation excludes those attributes.
-To obtain those attributes, fetch the "detailed" representation or, when supported, pass `include_<attribute>=true` via the query string.

-**Example**: When you get a list of cards the image attribute is not filled because this would send the image as a Base64 string.
-You can include the image by including a query string parameter `GET api/card_files/1/cards?include_image=true`.

-### Detailed representations
-When you fetch an individual resource, the response typically includes all attributes for that resource.
-This is the "detailed" representation of the resource.

-**Example**: When you get an individual repository, you get the detailed representation of the repository.
-Here, we fetch the a card `GET api/card_file/card/1`.
+Depending on the context of the routes less attributes could be return.
+For example when getting a resource the user has no or less permissions on, or when getting a list of resources.
+We do strive for the same resource in different contexts looking the same, except for missing attributes.
+In some cases you need to set an `include_` flag to true to get the information.
+This could be because the data could be big (for example a possible huge image in base64) or a heavy call on our system (for example sub resources like custom fields)

 ## Parameters
 Many API methods take optional parameters.
 For GET requests, any parameters not specified as a segment in the path can be passed as an HTTP query string parameter.
-For example: `GET api/card_files/card/1?include_image=true`.
+For example: `GET api/objects?include_image=true`.

 For POST, PUT, PATCH, and DELETE requests the model parameter should be put in the body.
 They should be encoded as JSON with a Content-Type of 'application/json'.
 For example: `POST api/card_files/card/1/image` with body `'{"name":"Hammer", "base64":""}'`.